Amazing Geological Oddities Part II

 Todd gave us one of my favorite reccomendations, the Devils Tower in Wyoming.

 This huge rock, as there is no other way to describe it, stands tall in comparison to its surroundings.
 Although still disputed, the prevailing (and this writers favorite) theory is that the formation is a volcanic plug of a long extinct volcano.
 Magma moved up the inside of the volcano, but before it could erupt, the volcano died and the magma was left sitting inside.
 The hard igneous rock that the magma formed is more resiliant to erosion that the surroundig volcano which has long ago been washed away.
-The Devils Tower hexagonal pattern is the result of the cooling of magma.
+The Devils Tower and Pilot Rock.
 When magma cools, it shrinks, causing the cracks and pattern.
 This is called Jointing.
-The volacano that the Devils Tower was originally formed in would have been massive.
+The volacano that the changes in the next one.

 There is a similar formation in Southern Oregon called Pilot rock that was formed the same way: